About Macular Degeneration

 Like the portable lamp option above, magnification is also useful when it’s portable.
 And what’s more portable than pocket-sized?
 This magnifier will likely not meet all your loved one’s magnification needs, but it will help out in a pinch.

 Where to get it: This particular magnifier can be found on Amazon.
-For more options, see the magnifiers section of the Carroll Center for the Blind shop.
+For more options, particularly for those with more advanced vision loss, see the magnifiers section of the Carroll Center for the Blind shop.

 Yellow Filter Wear-Over Glasses